JoseALermaIII/Cpp-tutorials/Dining/README.md

 Nor would one group be first from one day to the next.

 At first, it seemed logical to just randomly assign the groups each day in a week; however, the project proved that randomness was not what was needed.

+Final production version is not included.
+There is no point in showing how to break randomness.

+# TODO
+Add GUI!